Campus Map

 The Robert J. Novins Planetarium, made possible through the interest and generosity of the Novins family, provides seating for 100 beneath a dome 40 feet in diameter.
 At the center of the theatre is a Spitz and a digital theater system projector.
 The building also contains a classroom, offices and workrooms.

-Security Welcome Center • 1972
+Safety and Security Center • 1972

 The building is located in the rear of parking lot 1.
 It houses the Security Department and is open 24 hours a day, 7 days a week.
 Students may obtain their College ID card at this location.